This page may contain affiliate links. Learn More.

 Play is vital for learning and development.
 Kids will succeed at their optimal levels if allowed enough free playtime.

 Time after time I hear parents saying, I want my kids to go to daycare in a place where they learn and not just play all day.
-Remember the importance of play.
+Remember the importance of play including outdoor play.

 Our public schools are being forced to spend most of their time preparing for testing and putting pressure on kids to perform.
 Society has gotten to the point that everything is about performance and not much attention is paid to creativity, happiness, life skills, or knowledge that is useful in making the world a better place.